bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 #### I'll build my own autorouter, with blackjack, and hookers

-Routing the backplane with the autorouter would take months, as would routing it by hand.
+Routing the backplane with the FreeRouting autorouter would take months, as would routing it by hand.
 The obvious solution, therefore, is to build my own autorouter.
 Or at least spend a week or two on writing an autorouter.

 Writing an autorouter for circuit boards is _the_ hardest problem in computer science; the smartest people on the planet have been working on this problem for sixty years and all autorouters still suck.
 Routing this backplane, however, does not require a general solution to the problem of writing a good autorouter.
 It's an extremely domain-specific autorouter; I can constrain all of the traces coming off the connector pads to something very specific, and come up with extremely orthogonal routing solution to this problem.
 That's what I would do if I were routing by hand, anyway.

+__So fuck it, I'll write my own autorouter__.